What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-As the first publicly available dataset for 3D anomaly segmentation, \href{https://omnomnom.vision.rwth-aachen.de/data/stu-dataset/}{STU} \cite{nekrasov2025stu} is collected using eight hardware-triggered cameras and a LiDAR sensor.
+\paragraph{\textbf{STU:}} As the first publicly available dataset for 3D anomaly segmentation, \href{https://omnomnom.vision.rwth-aachen.de/data/stu-dataset/}{STU} \cite{nekrasov2025stu} is collected using eight hardware-triggered cameras and a LiDAR sensor.
 All sensors are mounted on the vehicle and synchronized with each other.
 Seventy sequences are recorded for validation (19) and test (51) and two additional sequences without anomalies are used for training.
 The anomalies stem from two sources.
 One is intentionally introduced by authors during the low-speed driving in the controlled environment and has various sizes (e.g., computer monitor), the other is discovered during the normal driving in the public roads (e.g., bucket).
 Three semantic categories are adopted in the annotation protocol.
-Objects expected on the road (e.g., pedestrians and vehicles) are annotated as inliers, and objects seen in the training set but to be ignored are labeled as unlabeled (e.g., lamp and parking meters), while anomalies are highlighted as outliers.
+Objects expected on the road (e.g. pedestrians and vehicles) are annotated as inliers, and objects seen in the training set but to be ignored are labeled as unlabeled (e.g., lamp and parking meters), while anomalies are highlighted as outliers.
 Each anomaly in every sequence receives a unique instance label, while inliers are annotated at the semantic level, resulting in panoptic-level annotation overall.
+By incorporating both deliberately introduced and naturally occurring anomalies across urban and rural environments, STU achieves a better balance between coverage and realism.
+Its multimodal design further broadens existing evaluation settings beyond conventional 2D imagery, bringing benchmarking closer to real autonomous-driving conditions.